FelineJTD/color-palette-generator/README.md

+# Color Palette Generator
+Color palette generator with simple calculation of the HSL channel of a color.
+Based on [Ann Maulina's color scheme guide](https://www.clipstudio.net/how-to-draw/archives/156922) with modifications.
+Try it out on [https://color.feliciasutandijo.my.id/](https://color.feliciasutandijo.my.id/).

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.